 We have another bird stuffie for you today!
 Last month Krista made this cute felt toucan, and now this month she has created an adorable felt chickadee.
 Similar to the toucan, our felt chickadee falls somewhere between a beginner and intermediate project but is simpler to make.

-To get started, check out our tools and materials list below.
-Then download the pattern and tutorial at the end of the post.
+To get started, check out our tools and materials list on the right hand side at the top of this post.
+Then download the pattern and tutorial and get crafting!

 One cute chickadee